deepmodeling/GROMACS/docs/dev-manual/gitlab.rst

 :file:`admin/ci-templates/` directory.

 Docker images used by GitLab Runner are available on `Docker Hub <https://hub.docker.com/u/gromacs>`__.
-Images are (re)built manually from DockerFiles in :file:`admin/dockerfiles`.
+Images are (re)built manually using details in :file:`admin/containers`.

 This documentation is incomplete, pending resolution of :issue:`3275`.